 Increase Productivity in a New Home Office

 As remote work becomes more and more popular, so does the need for a productive workspace at home.
-Consider transforming your finished basement into a wonderful home office, like bright and colorful office from Casa Watkins Living.
-The bright design and use of color is perfect for boosting creativity.
+Consider transforming your finished basement into a wonderful home office, like this bright and colorful office from Casa Watkins Living.
+The bright design and use of color are perfect for boosting creativity.
 We love the use of multiple textures, and the wallpapered ceiling adds dimension without making the space feel small or cramped.